sjsrey/ors/ors_address.md

 Both the format and process of scientific publishing had self-correction baked into them from the very beginning.
 Indeed,  the  use of three referees as a model for the review process dates back to this period.
 At the risk of a gross simplification, this model has been successful on the whole as the amount of knowledge produced by the scientific process has grown enormously.
-One consequence of this success is that  the age of the generalist has long been eclipsed and it is  simply impossible for any one scientist to be conversant in the ocean of specializations we now swim in.
+One consequence of this success is that  the age of the generalist has long been eclipsed and it is  simply impossible for any one scientist to be conversant in the ocean of specializations in which we now swim.

 As a metaphor, consider a map of scientific domains on a sphere where each domain is represented as a simple polygon.
 The polygons would likely be non-uniform, but they would represent an exhaustive and mutually exclusive partitioning of the body of scientific knowledge.
 Now take the centroid of each domain polygon as a point representing the core of that domain.
-We can now measure the distance between each of the domains using say great circle distance.
+We can now measure the distance between each of the domains using, say, great circle distance.
 We could adopt a spatial interaction model that incorporates this distance to measure the level of interaction between two domains $i$ and $j$ at time $t$.
 We adopt a time index to reflect the evolution of the associated parameters and distance metrics.

 The impact of increasing distance on inter-core interactions as knowledge domains expand will of course also be shaped by the evolution of $\alpha(t)$, our distance decay exponent.
 Generally speaking, this will reflect the costs of overcoming the distance between different bodies of knowledge.
-My thesis is that, in general terms, we have seen changes in the institutions of science which originally worked to dampen this effect to a world where increasing access costs have been exacerbating this effect, and this transformation has everything to do with a walling off of science to capture economic rents.
+My thesis is that, in general terms, we have seen changes from a world in which  the institutions of science that originally worked to dampen this effect to one where increasing access costs have been exacerbating this effect, and this transformation has everything to do with a walling off of science to capture economic rents.

 ## Captured Science